rsvim/rsvim.github.io/docs/manual/basic_usage/first_steps_in_rsvim.md

 ## Deleting Characters

 To delete a character, move the cursor over it and type "i" to start insert, then type "backspace" to delete a character on the left, or type "delete" to delete a character on the right.
-For example, move cursor to the beginning of the first line, type "i" to start insert mode, then type "delete" 7 times to delete "A very ".
+For example, move cursor to the beginning of the first line, type "i" to start insert mode, then type "delete" for 7 times to delete "A very ".
 The result should look like:

 ```text
 +---------------------------------------+